alex/what-happens-when/README.rst

 handled by, an ``NSApplication`` main event loop, via an ``NSEvent`` of ``NSEventType`` ``KeyDown``.

-(On GNU/Linux) the Xorg server listen for keycodes
+(On GNU/Linux) the Xorg server listens for keycodes
 --------------------------------------------------

 When a graphical ``X server`` is used, a re-mapping of keycodes to scancodes